Galigator/openllet/README.md

 * Enforce interface usage in the core system.
 * Lighter hash functions and less conflict when use in multi-thread environnement.

 ### Migration :

-* lots of com.clarkparsia.* / com.mindswap.* are refactor into openllet.* to avoid conflict has typing change a lot.
+* lots of com.clarkparsia.* / com.mindswap.* are refactored into openllet.* to avoid conflicts and have typing changed a lot.
 * dependencies on modern libs.

 ```xml